mdrhmn/itsmeray-v2/content/posts/fyp-101-part-1/index.md

 At least in FCSIT UM, students are allowed to either **choose an existing title** provided by a supervisor, or **propose your own** to the supervisor of your choice.

-Picking an existing title is the **most popular** among students and arguably the **default** option.
+Picking an existing title is the **most popular** among students and arguably the **default** option, which is what I will cover first.
 Generally, all lecturers or supervisors of each department in the faculty are required to supervise a certain number of students, and therefore will need to provide several titles for the students to choose from.
 This is to ensure that there's going to be enough titles available to cater for everyone, at least ideally speaking.

 For FCSIT UM students, you can view the list of all published titles for each department from the recently revamped [FCSIT UM Ilmiah site](https://ilmiah.fsktm.um.edu.my/) by clicking the [Project link](https://ilmiah.fsktm.um.edu.my/project/list) at the top navigation bar.
 And yes, you don't have to log in to do just that.
 Your login credentials will be given by the faculty's FYP coordinator during the briefing held prior to the start of FYP1, which is compulsory for all final year students who will be taking FYP1 to attend.
 You mostly need to log in to submit your FYP deliverables notably the Google Drive links to your monitoring presentation, final presentation and final report.

 Once you found a project title that piqued your interest, you can **reserve/confirm the title** by **contacting the corresponding supervisor** preferably via **email** (as of time of writing, the Ilmiah system does not have a built-in reservation system).

+I highly recommend that you **set up a meeting with your potential supervisors first** notifying them of your interest to know more about the titles before jumping straight to reserving a title, so that you can discuss more in depth regarding the corresponding project title.
+After all, there's only so much that an email conversation can carry before it becomes too bloated.
+Plus, it may also indirectly **give off a good impression** to them that you're enthusiastic in your pursuit to choosing your project title.

+I do also need to emphasise that if you **decide to back off and not proceed** with a supervisor's project title _after_ notifying them of your interest, you can do so as long as **you haven't confirmed anything with them** and **your title has not been updated inside Ilmiah**.
+Please do not hesitate to contact them and tell them the truth instead of leaving them in the dark, which is disrespectful.
+Don't worry about disheartening them as most of them will totally understand that you're just surveying around.
+It is _your right_ to know the details of each project title and ultimately choose whichever one you prefer.

+If however, you wish to change your project title _after_ it has been confirmed with your supervisor and reflected inside Ilmiah, unfortunately I believe **you cannot do so**.
+But, you can try out your luck by **approaching the faculty's FYP coordinator** and describe your situation.

 <div align="center">
 <img src="../fyp-101-part-1/assets/ilmiah.png" width="100%">